HL7/fhir-us-ndh/input/pagecontent/attestation-capability.md

 ### Capability Statements
-The attestation server receivies attested information on behalf of the NDH, and providing the necessary the NDH information to attestators when required.
+The attestation server receives attested information on behalf of the NDH, and provides the necessary NDH information to attestators when required.
 As a result, the attestation server SHALL support the GET, PUT, and POST methods.

 ### Capability Statement Summary